Philippines Blog

 Minivans

 The minibus or minivan transfers receive a mixed bag of reviews online but are very common on certain islands and generally not too expensive – one popular trip for these companies is Puerto Princessa on Palawan to Port Barton or El Nido.
 We chose to pre-book with SBE as they received the best reviews (even these were not too good).
-Often companies (Recaro in particular get very bad reviews) will over pack the minibuses past legal limits and drivers will drive at crazy speeds so it pays to check a few reviews prior.
+Often companies (Recaro in particular get very bad reviews) will overpack the minibuses past legal limits and drivers will drive at crazy speeds so it pays to check a few reviews prior.

 Ferries

-For popular ferry routes such as El Nido to Coron we would advise pre-booking your ferry tickets online.
-These ferries get full quickly and we opted for the popular Montenegro fast ferry which takes between 3-4 hours rather than the 6 hour normal ferry.
+For popular ferry routes such as El Nido to Coron, we would advise pre-booking your ferry tickets online.
+These ferries get full quickly and we opted for the popular Montenegro fast ferry which takes between 3-4 hours rather than the 6-hour normal ferry.

-TOP TIP: Grab App – this is similar to Uber and has been operating in the Philippines for the last couple of years.
+This is similar to Uber and has been operating in the Philippines for the last couple of years.
 Only readily available in main cities such as Cebu and Manila, we loved using this app.
 You can choose to pay your driver in cash so no credit card is needed and they will give you a price prior to ordering your ride.

-What to bring to the Philippines
+What to Bring to the Philippines

-• Waterproof Dry Bag – keep your valuables dry and away from sand on those island hopping tours you will surely be enjoying.
+• Waterproof Dry Bag – keep your valuables dry and away from the sand on those island hopping tours you will surely be enjoying.

-• Reef Shoes – this is for all those occasions when you need to wade in shallow reef covered water to go snorkelling or climb over rocks on your island hopping trips.
+• Reef Shoes – this is for all those occasions when you need to wade in shallow reef-covered water to go snorkelling or climb over rocks on your island hopping trips.

-• Waterproof camera case or Go Pro – with so much snorkelling to be had you will want to be able to capture the turtles and tropical fish.
+• Waterproof camera case or GoPro – with so much snorkelling to be had you will want to be able to capture the turtles and tropical fish.
 Especially if you visit Moalboal to see the Sardine Run – imagine hundreds of thousands of fish!

-• Snorkel Mask – for said snorkelling above
+• Snorkel & Mask – for said snorkelling above

-• Bum Bag – keep all your valuables close by on nights out so you don’t need to bring a big bag with you everywhere you go.
+• Bum Bagkeep all your valuables close by on nights out so you don’t need to bring a big bag with you everywhere you go.

 • First Aid Kit – anything can happen when on holiday – reef cuts, food poisoning, dehydration, insect bites.
-Make sure you have a go to kit of essentials.
+Make sure you have a go-to kit of essentials.

-Where to visit in the Philippines?
+Where to Visit in the Philippines?

 We have made separate blog posts for each of our favourite destinations – just choose one or all of them below: